 If you have been taking a regular salary through PAYE, and have worked for the company for at least two years, there is a good chance you will have an eligible entitlement to redundancy.
-With the average director redundancy claim standing at £9,000, this sum of money could be extremely useful when you have made the difficult decision to liquidate your company.
+With the average director redundancy claim standing at £9,000, this sum of money could be extremely useful when you have made the difficult decision to liquidate your limited company.

 If you are considering placing your limited company into liquidation, it is vital you seek the advice of an insolvency expert.
 At UK Liquidators we have a team of licensed insolvency practitioners located in offices across the length and breadth of the country.
 We can help you understand your options for closing your company, whether it is in financial difficulty or not, and suggest whether liquidation could be an appropriate solution for you.
 Call our team today for immediate help and advice from an insolvency expert.

 If you are considering liquidation for your limited company, taking advice from a licensed insolvency practitioner can help you understand your options.